SYMOSPACE/SYMOSPACE/README.md

 I'm a passionate Full Stack Developer with expertise in building scalable web applications and complex software solutions.
 I thrive in dynamic environments and love solving challenging problems.

-- 🔭 I’m currently working on [Your Project]
-- 🌱 I’m currently learning [New Technology]
+- 🌱 I’m currently learning Web3
 - 👯 I’m looking to collaborate on open-source projects
 - 💬 Ask me about anything tech-related
-- 📫 How to reach me: [Your Email]
+- 📫 How to reach me: simonmaina048@gmail.com
-- ⚡ Fun fact: [A fun fact about you]

 ## 🛠️ Skills